-This post is to my younger self, a conversation I wished someone had with me before I ever got married the first time.
+This post is to my younger self, a conversation I wished someone had with me before I ever got married.
 Are you ready for marriage?
-A little bit of background info to help make thing clearer to you as for why I should have had this dressing down talk.

 No one wanted their freedom as much as I did.
-I had no clue of how to handle this new-found ”freedom”.
+I had no clue of how to handle this new-found “freedom.”
 Young, unguided, immature, and unteachable.
-I lived my life on my own terms.
-A lot of bad decisions leading to bad consequences.
+I lived my life on my own terms—a lot of bad choices leading to bad consequences.

-Please note, I’m not asking for sympathy neither am I blaming anyone.
-I made my bed and I lied on it too.
-Getting to lie in this bed is a decision everyone must get to at a point in time.
+Please note, I’m not asking for sympathy, neither am I blaming anyone.
+I made my bed, and I lay on it too.
+Getting to lye in this bed is a decision everyone must get to at a point in time.

 Who really taught me how to be a wife or even a young lady?
 My folks were far away and really can’t see the stuff I was getting up to.
 Great for them, but not great for me.